 I had considered many options for my honeymoon trip since I wanted to make it incredibly special for my wife, Rashi.
 Both of us lead busy lives being working professionals.
 Thus, this trip had to be romantic and all the more memorable.
 My search came to an end with Europe, which turned out to be an ideal choice.
 The cold weather reassured me of my decision.

 A friend referred TravelTriangle to me.
 Himanshu, our Travel Expert from TravelTriangle ensured we got the best deal.
+If you have to plan honeymoon trip to Europe, this is the go-to place.
 TravelFunda, the agency that TravelTriangle linked me with, was efficient in providing us with a customized package that was economical yet enjoyable at the same time.
+Our Europe honeymoon cost proved to be worth every penny.

 Day 1 – Welcome to Prague!